vasilisvg/six-key-typing/README.md

 When you hit <kbd>enter</kbd> the text you typed will be selected.
 In browsers that support it, the text will be copied as well.
 As far as I know this is somehow not supported in Firefox.
 Help would be appreciated in fixing this.

 Uppercase characters are possible by typing one or two uppercase characters.

+You can [download a standalone Mac app version of this tool(https://github.com/vasilisvg/six-key-typing/raw/master/Six%20Key%20Typing.app.zip) as well.